 Qanba Obsidian for PS4 and PC

 Are you looking to spend the big bucks?
-The Qanba Obsidian is, at the time of writing, £191.90 and can be imported from Amazon US.
-A UK release is in the works but there’s no date yet, but this is one of the most expensive and revered fight sticks on the market right now.
+The Qanba Obsidian is, at the time of writing, £188.76 and can be imported from Amazon US.
+The fight stick has still yet to be released in the UK, but this is one of the most expensive and revered fight sticks on the market right now.
 Incorporating well-praised Sanwa buttons on its firm frame and moving all generally unused buttons shoved onto the side of the stick so that they don’t get in the way of the buttons you’ll often be using, the Qanba Obsidian is built with the pro player in mind.

 LED lighting is used and reacts to vibrations, inputs or can be turned on and off, and you’re able to custom mod this as you see fit.
 The Qanba Obsidian is longer than many other fight sticks, so those worried that a smaller fight stick may not fit on their lap comfortably can rest easy with this one.
 The main downside to this one is that if you open it to mod it, you’ll be voiding the warranty – but it does have a headphone jack!

 If you’re looking for the very definition of premium, then the Qanba Dragon will not disappoint.
 It’ll cost you a pretty penny at £272.44, but its aluminium chassis and plexiglass panel means that it’ll handle a rougher player’s hands.
 As with the Obsidian, this also features slick LED lights and it’s easy to mod.
 This one also features a headphone jack!
 Many fight sticks don’t, sadly, and it’s a big selling point for many.
 Praised for its sturdy build and highly responsive buttons, the Qanba Dragon sells itself at a high price simply because it’s worth it.